heshiming/ibga/docs/getting-started/running.md

 IBGA handles daily restarts by:

 1. Passing `docker-compose.yml` to IB Gateway via simulating user interface actions.
-2. Forcing the "Auto logoff" option, instead of "Auto restart"
+2. Forcing the "Auto restart" option, so that two-factor authentication state persists for a week.
 3. Detect whether IBG is still running every 5 seconds, and start it again if not.

 It is important to understand that the settings in the above screenshots are managed by IBGA and should not be manually altered.